 Google Data Studio’s quality is not even close to that of the prominent business intelligence tools currently in the competition (Like Tableau, Microsoft Power, et al).
 It is a fact that it doesn’t offer all the wide range of features and capabilities that other business intelligence tools offer.

-Nevertheless, it’s a very user friendly tool with handy features that enable you to easily import data from many sources and create functional visualisations and reports.
+Nevertheless, it’s a very user-friendly tool with handy features that enable you to easily import data from many sources and create functional visualizations and reports.
 You can also save a great deal of time in trying to create these reports.
 Google also makes it easy to share your reports with others, just like the other Google collaboration tools.

 So, if you feel that you only need the features provided by Google Data Studio for creating your business analytics reports, then we would recommend you to give it a try.